-We have been experimenting with various rice dishes, primarily to go with our Christmas Chicken recipe.
-And this Festive Pilaf is just perfect!
-Simple to make, with just the right balance of Christmas spices and fruit, this is an amazing celebratory rice side dish, whether made on Christmas day, Boxing day or the weeks leading up to Christmas.
+We have been experimenting with various Christmas rice recipes, primarily to go with our Christmas Chicken recipe.
+And this Festive Rice Pilaf is just perfect!
+Simple to make, with just the right balance of Christmas spices and fruit, this is an amazing rice side dish, whether made on Christmas day, Boxing day or the weeks leading up to Christmas.

 Pilaf is just a fancy name for rice cooked in stock or broth with added spices, vegetables and other ingredients.
 The signature of a good pilaf is each of the rice grains being separate when cooked, as opposed to porridge-like (like arborio rice) or stuck together (like sticky rice).